sumnerevans/sumnerevans.com/content/posts/travel/2019-dc-transatlantic-cruise/2019-05-24-2019-05-31-queen-mary-2-crossing/index.rst

     :class: strike

-Instead of giving you a day-by-day on what we did on the crossing (I was told that it is *not* a cruise because that's only lowly peasants would go on a cruise), I'm going to just talk about some of the highlights and make some observations about my time on board the Queen Mary 2.
+Instead of giving you a day-by-day on what we did on the crossing (I was told that it is *not* a cruise because only lowly peasants would go on a cruise), I'm going to just talk about some of the highlights and make some observations about my time on board the Queen Mary 2.
 We didn't stop in any ports, so it was just what we did on board.

 WWII Veteran Presentations
 ==========================